Loader gif

 3. Self-charged interest

-According to the IRS, if you loan money to a pass-through entity that you own (such as a partnership or S corporation), the interest income earned on the loan can qualify as passive income if the loan proceeds are used in a passive activity.
+According to the IRS, if you loan money to a pass-through entity that you own (such as a partnership or S ), the interest income earned on the loan can qualify as passive income if the loan proceeds are used in a passive activity.
 This is also true the other way around — when your S corp or partnership collects interest on a loan made to you.

 However, if the partnership were involved in passive and nonpassive activities, the interest income you earn would also need to be allocated between passive and nonpassive income.